zammad/zammad-org/src/en/documentation/use/basics/ticket-basics.md

 It is even possible to create custom fields for tickets (for groups, users and organizations too).
 You think such a custom field makes sense?
 Talk with your Zammad admin, it can be set up easily.

+### Group

+This ticket attribute is useful for organizations with more than one team.
+A common way to use groups is to have one for each department of the company.
+Depending on the permissions, you might not see the ticket after changing the group and saving the changes.
+In case you can't see the group field, either there is only one group in your Zammad system or you don't have the permission to create a ticket in other groups.

+### Owner

+This is the person who is currently responsible for the ticket.
+In case you need information from another colleague, you can either change the owner to this person or mention the person in an article by typing [[@]][[@]] and selecting the user.
+In the latter case, the user gets notified and is automatically subscribed to receive notifications on ticket updates.

+To change the owner to a person which has only access to another group's tickets, you first have to switch the group accordingly.

 ### State

 The state reflects the current status of a ticket (mainly if a customer request is resolved or not).
 Think of it as a